Interview Prep · by talent · AEP (Art Elective)

 "Why do you love art?"

-"I drew a still life of my grandmother's hands during the school holidays in P5 — and that was the first time I noticed how light wraps around a curved surface differently from a flat one.
-After that I started looking at portrait paintings for how artists model form with shadow.
-That's when I realised art is the only subject where what I see and what I think have to work together."
+- "I drew my grandmother's hands during the P5 holidays, and that was the first time I noticed how light wraps around a curved surface differently from a flat one.
+After that I started studying portrait paintings for how artists model form with shadow.
+That's when I realised art is the one subject where what I see and what I think have to work together."

 "Walk us through this piece in your portfolio."